MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/install-the-microsoft-advertising-libraries.md

-For Universal Windows Platform (UWP) apps for Windows 10, the Microsoft advertising libraries are included in the [Microsoft Store Services SDK](http://aka.ms/store-em-sdk).
+For Universal Windows Platform (UWP) apps for Windows 10, the Microsoft advertising libraries are included in the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp).
 This SDK is an extension to Visual Studio 2015 and later versions.
-For more information about installing this SDK, see [this article](microsoft-store-services-sdk.md).

 > **Note**&nbsp;&nbsp;If you have installed Windows 10 SDK (14393) or later, you must also install the WinJS library if you want to add ads to a JavaScript/HTML UWP app.
 This library used to be included in previous versions of the Windows 10 SDK, but starting with the Windows 10 SDK (14393) this library must be installed separately.
 To install WinJS, see [Get WinJS](http://try.buildwinjs.com/download/GetWinJS/).